dreamfactorysoftware/platform-wiki/setup-guide/common/Ruby-and-RVM-setup.md

 ## Overview

-This is a short guide showing you how to setup [Ruby] [ruby] with [RVM] [rvm] (Ruby Version Manager), the recommended environment for running the Snowplow Ruby applications in.
+This is a short guide showing you how to setup [Ruby] [ruby] with [RVM] [rvm] (Ruby Version Manager), the recommended environment for running the DreamFactory Ruby applications in.

 This guide was written for [Ubuntu Server 12.10] [ubuntu], but should work with minor changes in Debian or other Linux distributions.